hamexhanif/my-wedding-site/README.md

 # my-wedding-site
-this is an online wedding invitation using HTML, CSS & Bootstrap 5
+An online wedding invitation using HTML, CSS, JavaScript & Bootstrap 5